noelalam9999/notes/algorithms.md

 - It’s written as O(n log n).
 - It grows “log n” times linear to the size of the problem (aka linearithmic).
 - combines logarithmic and linear complexity combined
 - An example is the merge sort algorithm.
+- divide and conquer family of algorithms

 ## Quadratic complexity
 - It’s written as O(n^2).
 - It grows squared to the size of the problem.
 - An example is a for loop inside another one.
+- bubble sort is example of quadratic

 ## Exponential complexity
 - It’s written as O(2^n).